ritik93/lunar_lander/README.md

 In the Deep $Q$-Learning, we solve this problem by using a neural network to estimate the action-value function $Q(s,a)\approx Q^*(s,a)$.
 We call this neural network a $Q$-Network and it can be trained by adjusting its weights at each iteration to minimize the mean-squared error in the Bellman equation.

 Unfortunately, using neural networks in reinforcement learning to estimate action-value functions has proven to be highly unstable.
 Luckily, there's a couple of techniques that can be employed to avoid instabilities.
 These techniques consist of using a ***Target Network*** and ***Experience Replay***.

+### Target Network
+We can train the $Q$-Network by adjusting it's weights at each iteration to minimize the mean-squared error in the Bellman equation, where the target values are given by:

+$$
+y = R + \gamma \max_{a'}Q(s',a';w)
+$$